 - Piece #4: 8″ X 4″ Side Cut 2 pieces.
 As above.

 - Piece #5: 12″ X 4″ Bottom Cut 2 pieces.
 As above.

 When tracing your own rectangles make sure pieces #1, #2 and #5 are the same width.

 Cut pieces 1 to 5 of batting and fusible interfacing as well.
 Please note the batting is optional.
 I used it because I wanted to give the catcher some body and rigidity to make sure the pocket would remain open at all times to be able to catch any size scrap.

 Step 2: Fuse the interfacing to all pieces

 If using the optional batting, sew the batting to pieces 1 to 5.
 If you are an accomplished quilter, I am sure you could make a true work of art.
-Unfortunately, I am not a quilter, so I sewed lines up and down the rectangle as best as I could.
+Unfortunately, I'm not yet a real quilter, so I sewed lines up and down the rectangle as best as I could.
 Not very impressive I know, but I am keeping my focus primarily on the practicality of this project.
-From a plastic bag to what I have in mind is already a far cry..
+From the plastic bag that I was using before to what I have in mind is already a big leap forward.